The Cepheid Distance to the Narrow-Line Seyfert 1 Galaxy NGC 4051: Results

 We determined a distance to \ng of $D = 16.62 \pm 0.32$~Mpc, equivalent to a distance modulus of $\mu = 31.103 \pm 0.042$~mag, by applying the reddening-free Wesenheit indices \citep{Madore1982, Riess2019}

-to Cepheid subsamples with precise measurements.
+to Cepheid subsamples with precise measurements and averaging the $W^I$ and $W^H$ PLR offsets relative to the LMC.
 In this section, we present the details of this selection, the corresponding distance determination, and a comparison to results obtained with an alternative procedure \citep{Riess2016}.